osisoft/testing-content/content/api-reference/identity/identity-azure-active-directory-tenants.md

 <a id="opIdAzureActiveDirectoryTenants_Add AAD Tenant to OCS Tenant"></a>

 Add an Azure Active Directory Tenant to the OSIsoft Cloud Services Tenant.
+Add a blue tenant to the cloud.
+Shouldn't the cloud be a tenant in the blue?

 ### Request
 ```text